-Several waves can be seen in Figure 4:
+Two waves can be seen in Figure 4:

-The 9th wave starting on 21th November 2022.
+- The 9th wave starting on 21st November 2022. - The 10th wave starting on 23rd January 2023.

 Figure 4: The SARS-CoV-2 RNA viral loads expressed as copies/days/100k habitants (based on the past two weeks moving average applied on the linear interpolation) (Top), and the 14 days incidence in the population covered by the wastewater surveillance since mid-February 2021 (bottom).
-Before the date marked by the vertical dashed line, the NIBSC standard was used to quantify the SARS-CoV-2 and after this date, the EURM standard was used.

-Table 2 shows, for each region, the results associated with the samples of Wednesday January 25th 2023.
-It allows to track the changes between the situation as of today (January 25th 2023) and the situation as of last week (January 18th 2023).
+Table 2 shows, for each region, the results associated with the samples of Wednesday June 21th 2023.
+It allows to track the changes between the situation as of today (June 21th 2023) and the situation as of last week (June 14th 2023).
 Hereby, two distinct cases are taken into account: